Conference Day One

 8:50 am Chair’s Opening Remarks

-• Maria Wendt Global Head, Digital & Biologics Strategy & Innovation, Large Molecule Research, Sanofi
+• Maria Wendt Vice President & Head of Global Digital & Biologics Strategy & Innovation, Large Molecule Research, Sanofi

 Bridging the Data Gap with Innovative Computational Approaches